 In a previous role working for a medical software company, I attended many continuing education conferences for radiologists.
 At one of these conferences, I listened to a presentation about physician burnout within the radiology discipline.
-The speaker shared how the long hours of intense focus while reading images was contributing factor to burnout.
+The speaker shared how the long hours of intense focus while reading images were contributing factor to burnout.
 He went on to talk about the importance of being able to disconnect on days off to recharge mentally.
-Much to my surprise, he next shared a video of a mountain biker riding single-track cut through a dense Forrest.
+Much to my surprise, he next shared a video of a mountain biker riding on single-track cut through a dense forrest.
 His point was this, to disconnect and recharge from a high-intensity job, where focus could literally be a matter of life or death, you needed to replace that with something that required the same level of singular focus to clear your mind.
 For him, that was mountain biking.

 Here is a video on some of the additional stress-relieving and other health-related benefits of mountain biking:

 Now, odds are, lack of focus won’t be deadly on most mountain bike trails in our area.
 However, lacking focus and clear mind on any mountain bike ride can cause personal injury or damage to your bike.
 If you become distracted and take your eyes off the trail, you can quickly land yourself off the path or even off your bike.
 But merely having your eyes on the trail is not enough on technically challenging rides.
 Your vision needs to balance its focus on the immediate obstacles you’re traversing while maintaining awareness of what lies ahead.